vector-of-bool/vector-of-bool.github.io/_posts/2020-06-13-cpp20-iter-facade.md

 `infer_difference_type_t<self_type>` is the return type of `self_type::distance_to` (if present), or `std::ptrdiff_t`.

-With this slight-of-hand, we are able to declare a function that takes a parameter *of a type that we can't possibly know yet*.
+With this sleight-of-hand, we are able to declare a function that takes a parameter *of a type that we can't possibly know yet*.
 The compiler sees this as a constrained function template, but we can think of it as a function with a yet-to-be-determined parameter type.